Dr. Lindsey Kock’s career pivot reflects a wider vet workforce shift

 PRN Pharmacal honored Cassidi Hoffman and opened year-round nominations for its next veterinary technician award.

-LSU student Spencer Stelly takes over SAVMA as student advocacy and scope-of-practice debates intensify.
+LSU student Spencer Stelly takes over SAVMA as workforce and scope-of-practice debates intensify.

 Vet Candy says its free 12-week NAVLE prep program improved one partner school's pass rate while cutting study costs for students.